 Spinal stenosis usually occurs as a person ages, however, some patients are born with less space for their spinal cord.

-- The spinal disks become drier and start to bulge.
+- The spinal disks become drier and start to bulge and can rupture.

 - The bones and ligaments of the spine thicken or grow larger.
 This is caused by arthritis or long-term swelling.